Tips for Overcoming Loneliness | JED

 Emotional Distance

-Not having close friends or family with shared interests, having trouble connecting to others in a social way, or losing contact with friends or acquaintances — whether naturally growing apart, through a disagreement or following a breakup — can also bring on these feelings.
+Not having close friends or family with shared interests, having trouble making social connections, or losing contact with friends or acquaintances — whether naturally growing apart, through a disagreement, or following a breakup — can also bring on these feelings.

 Romantic or Intimate Relationship Loss